EN

 Not covered

-HK$50,000 up to 45 days per policy year
+Fully covered up to HK$ 50,000 up to 45 days per policy year.

 Not covered

-HK$60,000 per policy year up to 30 days per policy year.
+Fully covered up to HK$ 60,000 and maximum up to 30 days per policy year.

-Manulife (ManuMaster)Psychiatric treatment:
+Manulife (ManuMaster Plan)Psychiatric treatment:

 Not covered